-After the three main subsystem components were built, the system was put together.
-This included adhering the bearing into the L support and attaching the U bar component to the leg support using shoulder bolts.
-This allowed the U bar to rotate relative to the leg support about the knee axis.
-The pylon was then attached to the U bar.
-This required drilling four holes in the carbon fiber attachment and eight holes in the upper pylon.
-The compression and extension springs were then attached to the system using the holes drilled into the calf cuff.
-Foam was placed on all the cuffs to provide extra cushion and comfort for the user.
-The system could then be adjusted to the user's height and leg width using the Velcro straps, bike clamp, and springs, which was then attached to the BiOM ankle prosthesis for use in research.
+After the three main subsystem components are built, the system is ready to put together.
+This would include adhering the bearing into the L support and attaching the U bar component to the leg support using shoulder bolts.
+This would allow the U bar to rotate relative to the L support about the knee axis.
+The pylon would then need to be attached to the U bar.
+This would require drilling four holes in the carbon fiber to attach the pylon attachment to the U bar, which would then allow the aluminum pylon to attach to the U bar attachment.
+The compression and extension springs would then be attached to the system using the holes drilled into the pylon and the calf cuff.
+The system can then be adjusted to the user's height and leg width using the Velcro straps, bike clamp, and springs, which would then be attached to the BiOM ankle prosthesis for use in research.